 Dealing with the guilt of buying plastic

 This was a big problem for me once I somehow settled into this lifestyle.
 I sometimes accidentally bought things wrapped in plastic, like that frozen package of cordon bleu that came in a carton box but was also wrapped in a plastic bag that I couldn’t see.
-Fun fact: I then started feeling and shaking each box to understand if there’s any internal plastic packaging.
+Fun fact: I then started feeling and shaking each box to understand if there was any internal plastic packaging.
 I’m pretty sure people look at me like I am crazy.

 Accidents still happen.
-Like that time that I was eating out and I asked for a coke in a glass bottle, paying extra because it was not included in the menu, and before I realized it the guy put a plastic straw in it.
+Like that time I was eating out and I asked for a Coke in a glass bottle, paying extra because it was not included in the menu, and before I realized it the guy put a plastic straw in it.
 I wanted to shout at him “Why would you do that???”.
 I felt so bad at that moment.
-Then I slowly started to deal with this guilt by telling myself that I am still doing so much more than I was before.
+Then I slowly started to deal with this guilt by telling myself that I was still doing so much more than I was before.

 If I think back at all the plastic items I bought before, what I am accidentally buying now is nothing.
 I made huge progress and I am only human so it’s okay to make mistakes.
 It’s even okay to consciously buy that one item that comes in plastic because I need or really want that thing and there’s no alternative.